daniqss/docs-lock/SECURITY.md

 ## Security Policy
-If you discover a security vulnerability, please report it to us as soon as possible!
+We take security seriously.
+If you identify a security vulnerability, please report it to us immediately.

 ## Reporting a Vulnerability
-If you believe you've found a security vulnerability, please fill and issue report.
+If you suspect a security issue, please refer to the guidelines in the CONTRIBUTING file for reporting the vulnerability.